The irony is that packing is a talent of mine. I have developed templates and checklists that keep me (somewhat) sane before hitting the road.

 - Get a car seat cover and stroller cover in case it rains.
 This helped us in Ireland and Seattle A TON, as well as other cities.

 - Invest in a baby carrier like a Baby K’Tan or an Ergo if you have a young infant.
 Note that some flight attendants will ask you to take the baby out of the carrier during takeoff, taxi and landing for "safety".
-Although I believe this to be total BS and it is applied randomly on every flight, you must follow their instructions.
+Although I believe this to be total BS and it is applied randomly on every flight, you are legally required to follow crew member instructions.

 - Captain obvious here: have favorite toys, books and snacks at hand.
 I like to carry at least one favorite snack and a few new ones.

-- Make sure you have a paci, bottle, or sippy cup—something for the baby to suck on at takeoff and landing, to help with ear pain.
+- Make sure you have a paci (binky, whatever you call it), bottle, or sippy cup—something for the baby to suck on at takeoff and landing, to help with ear pain.

 - SUPER TRAVELER TIP: If you tell the airline attendant at the check-in desk that you are carrying a travel crib, they should let you check it for free, since it’s a baby essential (you may need to should explain it, if it doesn’t necessarily look like a crib from the outside).
-Same goes for your stroller and car seat, but not for the car seat roller (don’t worry, it’s easy to carry on and store in an overhead bin).
+Same goes for your stroller and car seat, but not for the car seat roller (don’t worry, it’s easy to carry on and store in an overhead bin--note that it will count as a carry-on item).

 - Paci clips help prevent lost pacis!
 We only use them while we’re flying and never in the car.
-It never hurts to have a few extra pacis on hand in case some go missing.
+It never hurts to have a few extra pacis on hand in case some go missing (as they inevitably roll to the back of the plane).

 - A baby timer like this one is super helpful to track sleep, diapers, food and medication.
 We have used it daily since our daughter was born.